I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Candy attempted to call Betty a couple of times to ask about Alisa spending an additional night with them.
 She didn’t think much about it.
 Betty did have a new baby to tend to.

-It was June 1980, just a few days before Father’s Day, and Candy had some errands to run, so she decided that she would just stop by the Gore homes to get permission for Alisa to spend the night.
+It was June 1980, just a few days before Father’s Day, and Candy had some errands to run, so she decided that she would just stop by the Gore home to get permission for Alisa to spend the night.

-Upon her arrival at Betty’s home, Candy would be surprised to learn that Betty had discovered the affair between her and Allan.
-At first, Candy tried to deny it, but when presented with cards and letters to had given to Allan, she knew she was caught.
+Upon her arrival at Betty’s home, Candy would be surprised to learn that Betty had discovered the affair between Candy and Allan.
+At first, Candy tried to deny it, but when presented with cards and letters she had given to Allan, she knew she was caught.
 She tried unsuccessfully to tell Betty the affair was over but Betty wasn’t convinced.
 Nobody was going to take her man!

 A Deadly Discovery

 Allan had left town just hours before Candy made the fateful visit to his home.
-Over Betty’s objects, Allan went on a business. trip.
+Over Betty’s objects, Allan went on a business trip.
 His company gave him no choice, even with the anxiety he knew Betty was feeling about it.

 A few hours after arriving at his work destination, Allan attempted to call Betty but received no answer.
 He would make several more calls over the next few hours, never receiving an answer.
 He began phoning friends and neighbors, asking them to go to the house and check on Betty and the girls.